2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/sarahjeong/status/1288731149351567360

-### Officers pepper spray kneeling protestor | July 29th
+### Officers pepper spray kneeling protester | July 29th

-A protestor is seen kneeling on the street with their hands up.
-An officer approaches and pepper sprays the protestor.
-The protestor is then forced to the ground and arrested.
+A protester is seen kneeling on the street with their hands up.
+An officer approaches and pepper sprays the protester.
+The protester is then forced to the ground and arrested.

 tags: protester, spray, pepper-spray, arrest